“Uplink established, we’re good to go. Viv, can you hear us?”

 “Pepsin saturation is still tolerable, I’ll start worrying when it crosses 800 parts per million if it does.”

-“Oh, fine…" they finally concede, pulling the rolling scanner behind them as a child might a little red wagon, and hoisting themself up onto the ledge as well.
-“Just trying to be efficient."
+“Oh, fine…” they finally concede, pulling the rolling scanner behind them and hoisting themself up onto the ledge as well.
+“Just trying to be efficient.”

-“Hey, I know," Bern consoles.
-“You're eager to be here, doing this, but there's no harm in recuperating."
+“Hey, I know,” the goat consoles.
+“You’re eager to be here, doing this, but there’s no harm in recuperating.”

 “Especially when not taking a break will take your fur off,” Micah adds.